CharleyGui/docs.fr-fr/docs/framework/unmanaged-api/profiling/icorprofilerinfo-getclassidinfo-method.md

 ## <a name="parameters"></a>Paramètres
  `classId`
- [in] L’ID de la classe pour laquelle obtenir les informations.
+ [in] The ID of the class for which to get the information.

  `pModuleId`
- [out] Un pointeur vers l’ID du module parent de la classe.
+ [out] A pointer to the ID of the parent module of the class.

  `pTypeDefToken`
- [out] Pointeur vers le jeton de métadonnées pour la classe.
+ [out] A pointer to the metadata token for the class.

 ## <a name="remarks"></a>Notes
- Le code de profileur peut appeler [ICorProfilerInfo::GetModuleMetaData](../../../../docs/framework/unmanaged-api/profiling/icorprofilerinfo-getmodulemetadata-method.md) pour obtenir une interface de métadonnées pour un module donné.
+ The profiler code can call [ICorProfilerInfo::GetModuleMetaData](../../../../docs/framework/unmanaged-api/profiling/icorprofilerinfo-getmodulemetadata-method.md) to obtain a metadata interface for a given module.
 Le jeton de métadonnées qui est retourné à l'emplacement référencé par `pTypeDefToken` peut alors servir à accéder aux métadonnées pour la classe.

- Pour obtenir plus d’informations pour les types génériques, utilisez [ICorProfilerInfo2::GetClassIDInfo2](../../../../docs/framework/unmanaged-api/profiling/icorprofilerinfo2-getclassidinfo2-method.md).
+ To get more information for generic types, use [ICorProfilerInfo2::GetClassIDInfo2](../../../../docs/framework/unmanaged-api/profiling/icorprofilerinfo2-getclassidinfo2-method.md).

-## <a name="requirements"></a>Configuration requise
+## <a name="requirements"></a>spécifications
  **Plateformes :** Consultez [Configuration requise](../../../../docs/framework/get-started/system-requirements.md).

  **En-tête :** CorProf.idl, CorProf.h

  **Bibliothèque :** CorGuids.lib